blagalucianflorin/lbnes/README.md

 # lbnes

 A Nintendo Entertainment System emulator in the works.
 Written in C++ with SDL2.
-Cross-platform support (currently Linux, Windows and macOS).
+Cross-platform support (currently Linux, Windows, Raspberry Pi and macOS).
 Actively developing new features and adding game support.
 Not 100% accurate but it works pretty well.

 ## Releases
 Check out the latest stable release on the [releases page](https://github.com/blagalucianflorin/lbnes/releases).
-Currently only Ubuntu and Windows-x86 builds are available. macOS builds are in the works.
+Currently only Ubuntu and Windows-x86, Raspberry Pi 4 builds are available. macOS builds are in the works.

 You can also build the emulator yourself, check out the 'Requirements, Clone & Build' section.